BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page11.md

 # Summary
-The babylon GUI has a ton to offer, and the babylonjs [gui](/how_to/gui) documentation is extremely thorough in explaining how to use the different controls and components.
+The Babylon GUI has a ton to offer, and the babylonjs [gui](/how_to/gui) documentation is extremely thorough in explaining how to use the different controls and components.
 For this tutorial, I'll just be going over features that were specific to my game or involved a little bit of logic to accompany it.

 # Game UI
 The most important use of the GUI for my game had to be the [Hud class](https://github.com/BabylonJS/SummerFestival/blob/master/src/ui.ts).
 This was actually the first thing that I focused on when I started working with the GUI library.
 What I learned from working with this alone, I applied to all of my other states!